mirfanmcs/Machine-Learning/Supervised Learning/Classification/Regularized Logistic Regression/Octave/readme.md

 Predict the probability that microchip test 0.5 and 0.3 will be Accepted.

-Plot for &lambda; = 1 seems best fit so we will use &theta; values of this &lambda; value.
+Plot for &lambda; = 1 seems best fit so we will use trained &theta; values of this &lambda; value.

 Map the features into all polynomial terms of x<sub>1</sub> and x<sub>2</sub> up to the sixth power.